kensuio/exercise-dev-backend/users/README.md

 __Assumptions made__

-1. Password.
-Passwords passed via secured network and store it directly
+1. Passwords passed via secured network and stored directly

-2. User filed `userName` is unique.
+2. User field `userName` is unique.

 3. It is possible for different `userName`s to have the same `emailAddress`.

 4. User role is defined (ex.: by auth layer) for each request.

-5. We treat `version` of user from metadat as meter of `Backward compatibility`
+5. We treat `version` of user from `user metadata` as a meter of `Backward compatibility`

 6. All data valid (ex: email)